Mitra-Pidaparti/Classification/README.md

 ### How Image Classification actually works:

-So we already learnt about CNN's lets see how they are actually used in Image Classification:
+So we already learned about CNN's let us see how they are actually used in Image Classification:
 #### Feature Extraction:
 - Feature maps are the output of the convolutional layers in the network.
 A feature map represents the presence or activation of specific features or patterns in the input image.
 - When an image is passed through a CNN, the convolutional layers perform a series of convolutions by applying a set of learnable filters to the input image.
-Each filter detects specific patterns or features, such as edges, textures, or shapes, at different spatial locations in the input.
+Each `filter detects specific patterns or features at different spatial locations in the input, such as edges, textures, or shapes`.
 - The result of these convolutions is a set of feature maps.
 Each feature map corresponds to a specific filter and represents the response or activation of that filter across the spatial dimensions of the input image.
 Each location in a feature map contains information about the presence or strength of a particular feature detected by the corresponding filter.

 ![image1](https://github.com/Mitra-Pidaparti/Classification/assets/110911635/8d881544-b3ef-42b1-973e-79a2fc832d0c)